-While agile software development teams and their management are fortunately rarely forced to work within a military context, they do often work under significant pressure.
-And pressure situations that have thrown up the need to find the most effective solution to avoiding productivity bottlenecks have historically led to the evolution of new scaled agile frameworks that deal better with the particular context.
+While Agile software development teams and their management are fortunately rarely forced to work within a military context, they do often work under significant pressure.
+And pressure situations that have thrown up the need to find the most effective solution to avoiding productivity bottlenecks have historically led to the evolution of new scaled Agile frameworks that deal better with the particular context.

-The 2007 publication of “The Enterprise and Scrum” by Ken Schwaber was a response to the growing adoption of agile by larger companies and the application of the methodology within the context of larger, more complex software development projects.
-More specific scaled agile frameworks that addressed the particular needs of different multi-team development projects followed with 2008 publication of the LeSS (Large-Scale Scrum) methodology by Larman and Bodde, followed in 2011 by Dean Leffingwell’s SAFe (Scaled Agile Framework).
+The 2007 publication of “The Enterprise and Scrum” by Ken Schwaber was a response to the growing adoption of Agile by larger companies and the application of the methodology within the context of bigger, more complex software development projects.
+More specific scaled Agile frameworks that addressed the particular needs of different multi-team development scenarios followed with 2008 publication of the LeSS (Large-Scale Scrum) methodology by Larman and Bodde, followed in 2011 by Dean Leffingwell’s SAFe (Scaled Agile Framework).

 *Kanban is a visual workflow management methodology pioneered by Toyota in the 1940s.
 The highly visual qualities of a Kanban approach facilitates better communicate on what work must be done and when.
 It also standardises cues and refines processes, reducing waste and maximising value.

 Scrum frameworks are typically used in complex environments where cause and effect are not always immediately obvious and outcomes unpredictable.
 The Kanban approach is used for complicated systems based on rules and deterministic processes.
 Both can be used, or combined, as a scaled Agile framework.